Shirlazybrat/100-days-of-code/r1-log.md

 ### R1D17
 Going through Udacity's Intro to Java course and Android basics.
 A lot to cover, but I learning a lot and eager to get working on Android apps.

+### R1D18
+Building my first Android apps and making them interactive with the help of Udacity.